hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   (Optional)
   Settings for enabling Cloud Identity Aware Proxy  Structure is documented below.

+* `load_balancing_scheme` -
+  (Optional)
+  Indicates whether the backend service will be used with internal or external load balancing.
+A backend service created for one type of load balancing cannot be used with the other.
+One of `INTERNAL` or `EXTERNAL`.
+Defaults to `EXTERNAL`.

 * `port_name` -
   (Optional)
   Name of backend port.
 The same name should appear in the instance